PrefectHQ/prefect/docs/guides/automations.md

 ```

-TODO: Clean up this data
-- Some sort of MLOPS next steps so the guide seems organic
-- low effort and does not force them to create a full blown automation to test out marvin
+TODO: clean up marvin example so its more organic